-For 90 years the Museum of Texas Tech University has preserved and showcased the history of the Southwestern U.S. The Museum is one of the most diverse and with more than eight million objects, one of the largest university museums in the country.
+For 90 years, the Museum of Texas Tech University has preserved and showcased the history of the Southwestern U.S. With one of the most diverse collections of more than eight million objects, this Lubbock attraction is one of the largest university museums in the country.

 Here you can see dinosaurs and other ancient life of Earth.
-The deep time of Texas is particularly a focus.
-You’ll meet the Cretaceous giants that were the last of the dinosaurs roaming the plains of Texas 65 million years ago.
-You can explore the current ecosystems of the planet and discover the early human societies of West Texas, and learn how Paleo-Indians lived on the High Plains.
+Meet the Cretaceous giants that were the last of the dinosaurs roaming the plains of Texas 65 million years ago, explore the current ecosystems of the planet, discover the early human societies of West Texas, and learn how Paleo-Indians lived on the High Plains.

-The Moody Planetarium offers shows that let you travel through the galaxy to learn more about the stars above us as well and laser shows featuring the stars of classic rock and roll.
+In addition to its exhibits, the Moody Planetarium offers shows that let you travel through the galaxy to learn more about the stars above us, as well and laser shows featuring the stars of classic rock and roll.

-The Diamond M Gallery featuring a large collection of well-known western artists and the works of N.C.
+- The Diamond M Gallery, which features a large collection of well-known Western artists and the works of N.C.
 Wyeth, a leading illustrator of the late 19th and early 20th centuries.
 Wyeth created the illustrations for the classic books Treasure Island, Last of the Mohicans, and dozens of others.

-A Changing World gallery looks at different dinosaurs, offers theories about how the earth was formed, how dinosaurs developed and eventually disappeared.
+- A Changing World gallery looks at different dinosaurs, offers theories about how the Earth was formed and how dinosaurs developed and eventually disappeared.

-The Talkington Gallery of Art features selections from 20th and 21st century art of the Southwestern United States.
-This art reflects the people and landscapes of Texas, New Mexico, Arizona and portions of Colorado and Utah.
+- The Talkington Gallery of Art showcases 20th and 21st century art of the Southwestern United States.
+These works reflect the people and landscapes of Texas, New Mexico, Arizona, and portions of Colorado and Utah.

-The Ice Age on the Southern Plains gallery features prehistoric megafauna from the Pleistocene Period such as mammoths, saber-toothed cats, giant camels, short-faced bears, and dire wolves.
+- The Ice Age on the Southern Plains gallery includes prehistoric megafauna from the Pleistocene Period such as mammoths, saber-toothed cats, giant camels, short-faced bears, and dire wolves.

-Leonardo’s Kitchen Gallery is designed as a space to exhibit work of Texas Tech University researchers.
+- Leonardo’s Kitchen Gallery is designed as a space to exhibit work of Texas Tech University’s researchers.